 Nobody is perfect, and even notaries make mistakes.
-However, knowing the most common mistakes can be the best way to avoid them.
+However, knowing the most common notary mistakes can be the best way to avoid them.
 As Notary Signing Agents, we carry a special responsibility to be knowledgeable and prepared for every signing.
 After all, we are an extension of the lender, so the level of thoroughness and accuracy is paramount.
 Often, we are the only person a borrower will meet face-to-face in the entire loan process.
 And in dealing with one of the biggest investments they’ll ever make, delaying their closure due to mistakes can be a detriment to your reputation as a notary.
-Luckily, the most common errors that can be easily avoided with just a little extra effort.
+Luckily, the most common errors can be easily avoided with just a little extra effort.

 1. Failure to thoroughly read instructions

-As simple as this sounds, many Notary Signing Agents can get into a habit of assuming all instructions are the same.
+As simple as this sounds, many Notary Signing Agents can get into the habit of assuming all instructions are the same.
 This often happens when a notary does regular work for the same company.
 It is easy to fall into a routine, but this is when mistakes occur.

 Despite working with the same signing service, it’s important to note that most lenders have different procedures and requirements.
 These can range from the way a borrower needs to sign, to the recognized and acceptable forms of ID required.
 And even after the signing is complete, our job does not end there.
 Knowing how and when to return the documents is crucial for a successful signing.

 These potential notary mistakes can be fixed by simply reading the instructions.
 Don’t forget, you are not alone in this process and can always reach out for clarification if unsure.
 Our reputation isn’t hurt by asking questions, but by making mistakes from the questions we fail to ask.